IBRNet: Learning Multi-View Image-Based Rendering: Experiments

 \textbf{Computational overhead at inference.} Here we investigate the computation required by IBRNet in comparison to other methods.
-Our inference pipeline for rendering a target view can be divided into two stages: We first extract image features from all source views of interest, which needs only be done once as features can then be used repeatedly for rendering.
+Our inference pipeline for rendering a target view can be divided into two stages: We first extract image features from all source views of interest, which must only be done once as features can then be used repeatedly for rendering.
 Given these pre-computed features we use our proposed IBRNet to produce the colors and densities for samples along each camera ray.
 Because image features can be precomputed, the major computational cost at inference is incurred by IBRNet.
 Since our method interpolates novel views from a set of source views, the \#FLOPs of IBRNet depends on the size of the local working set, i.e., the number of source views~(\#Src.Views).
 We report the size of IBRNet and \#FLOPs required to render a single pixel under varying numbers of source views in Tab.~\ref{tab:inference_performance}.

-We see that IBRNet requires less than half of \#FLOPs than NeRF~\cite{nerf} while achieving comparable performance.
-There are two possible explanations for why IBRNet is potentially more efficient than NeRF.
-First, NeRF uses a single MLP to encode the radiance field of the whole scene.
-To query any point in the scene, one must ``touch'' every parameter of the MLP.
-As the scene becomes more complex~(e.g., city scale), NeRF needs more network capacity, which leads to larger \#FLOPs for each query.
+We see that IBRNet requires less than $20\%$ of the \#FLOPs than NeRF requires while achieving comparable performance.
+We consider two explanations for IBRNet's increased efficiency.
+First, NeRF uses a single MLP to encode the whole scene.
+To query any point in the scene, one must touch every parameter of the MLP.
+As the scene becomes more complex, NeRF needs more network capacity, which leads to larger \#FLOPs for each query.
 In contrast, our method interpolates nearby views locally, and therefore the \#FLOPs does not grow with the scale of the scene but only with the size of the local working set.
-This property also makes our approach more dynamic, enabling applications like streaming long scenes and adjusting computational costs on-the-fly to suit a device.
-Second, we encode the scene as posed images and features which is a more structured and interpretable representation than the MLP used in NeRF.
+This property also makes our approach more dynamic, enabling applications like streaming large scenes and adjusting computational costs on-the-fly to suit a device.
+Second, we encode the scene as posed images and features, a more structured and interpretable representation than the MLP used in NeRF.
 A simple projection operation allows us to fetch the most relevant information from source views for estimating radiance at a point in space.
-The network must only learn how to combine that information, not how to synthesize it from scratch.
+IBRNet must only learn how to combine that information, not how to synthesize it from scratch.